VisionSystemsInc/vsi_common/docs/just/files.rst

 Chaining a multiple Justfiles (usually using a submodule)

-The main function in just is :func:`caseify`, and there can only be one.
-The current solution to this is to make the main repo contain the :func:`caseify` function, and treat the submodule as a :ref:`just plugin <just-plugins>`.
+The main function in just is :func:`Justfile caseify`, and there can only be one.
+The current solution to this is to make the main repo contain the :func:`Justfile caseify` function, and treat the submodule as a :ref:`just plugin <just-plugins>`.

 .. code-block:: bash
    :caption: Submodule Justfile